Poor business credit scores can hinder your growth.

-Fortunately, you can take action to help reestablish your company’s business credit profile.
-Establishing positive business credit scores and ratings can be crucial to gaining the trust of financial institutions, insurance providers, and other businesses.
+Fortunately, you can take action to help rebuild your company’s business credit profile.
+Potentially building positive business credit scores and ratings can be crucial to gaining the trust of financial institutions, insurance providers, and other businesses.
 However, it’s equally important for small business owners to maintain strong business credit scores and ratings.

 Forty-five percent of small business owners don’t know they have a business credit score, and 82 percent don’t know how to interpret their score, but according to Nav’s “Small Business American Dream Gap Report,” small business owners who understand their business credit scores are 41 percent more likely to be approved when they apply for a business loan.

 There are actions you can take to help build or repair your business credit, whether you’ve just discovered you have scores and ratings or have had your scores and ratings change.